Grounds for Termination

 Whistleblower Laws

-Japanese law protects whistleblowers who come forward with information regarding criminal activity in the workplace relevant to life, body, property, and other interests of citizens, that has occurred or is about to occur.
+The Whistleblower Protection Act protects whistleblowers who come forward with information regarding criminal activity in the workplace relevant to life, body, property, and other interests of citizens that has occurred or is about to occur.
 Consequently, employers are required to appoint an appropriate point of contact within the company, who is to be located either within the premises of a particular workplace, or at an outside location where the relevant administrative organ of the company operates, to receive and respond to any of the abovementioned concerns as may be raised by an employee whose intentions are lawful and trustworthy.
-An employer is prohibited from any detrimental treatment of the whistleblower on the basis of whistleblowing, and a dismissal of the whistleblower on such grounds will be declared null and void.
+An employer is prohibited from any disadvantageous treatment of the whistleblower on the basis of such whistleblowing.
+Furthermore, under the Whistleblower Protection Act, a dismissal of the whistleblower on such grounds will be declared null and void.
+Recent amendments, which came into effect in June 2022, expanded the protection of whistleblowers.
+Major changes include the following: (i) employers’ obligation to establish a system necessary to properly respond to whistleblowing (although employers with 300 employees or less are only obliged to make efforts to do so); (2) confidentiality obligations imposed on persons engaged in internal investigations; (3) expansion of situations in which dismissal on the basis of whistleblowing is invalid; (4) expanded scope of whistleblowers to be protected for employees within one year of resignation; (5) expanded scope of reporting contents to be protected; and (6) exemption of whistleblower’s liability for damages in addition to prohibition of disadvantageous treatment.
+This has led to an increase in whistlebrowing in practice, especially of harassment.